Our aspiration: A home for all

 Canadian Housing and Renewal Association (CHRA)

-The Canadian Housing and Renewal Association has 333 members including social housing provide r s, non – profit organizations, municipalities, all provincial/territorial housing departments, individuals, and businesses.
-CHRA, through its Indigenous Caucus, works together for better housing for northern, rural, and urban First Nations, Métis, and Inuit Peoples.
+The Canadian Housing and Renewal Association has 333 members including social housing providers, non–profit organizations, municipalities, all provincial/territorial housing departments, individuals, and businesses.
+CHRA, through its Indigenous Caucus, also works together for better housing for northern, rural, and urban First Nations, Métis, and Inuit Peoples.

 Confédération québécoise des coopératives d’habitation (CQCH)

-Confédération québécoise des coopératives d’habitation is the voice for co-op housing in Quebec.
-There are approximately 1,300 housing co-ops in Quebec and more than 30,000 units.
-CQCH provides asset management planning, financial viability and energy sustainability assistance, and governance support to co-ops throughout Quebec in both official languages.
+The Confédération québécoise des coopératives d’habitation is the voice for co-op housing in Québec.
+There are approximately 1,300 housing co-ops in Québec and more than 30,000 units.
+The CQCH provides asset-management planning, financial viability and energy sustainability assistance and governance support to co-ops throughout Québec in both of Canada’s official languages.